Soulframe stats explained: Virtues, defenses, and damage

 Ad

 That's all about the basic player stats in Soulframe as of Preludes 10.
 As mentioned earlier, a lot of how it works can change in the future.
-Up till recently, for example, worn body armor did not grant Defense stats.
-We'll keep this article up to date as new versions of the game change these mechanics, so you can check back anytime to find out how it all works in the latest iteration.
+Up until recently, for example, worn body armor did not grant Defense stats.
+We'll continue to update this article as new versions of the game change these mechanics.
+So, you can check back anytime to find out how it all works in the latest iteration.

 Ad